rust-lang/book/src/ch01-01-installation.md

 # Installation

 The first step to using Rust is to install it.
-Generally speaking, you’ll need an internet connection to run the commands in this chapter, as we’ll be downloading Rust from the internet.
+You’ll need an internet connection to run the commands in this chapter, as we’ll be downloading Rust from the internet.

 We’ll be showing off a number of commands using a terminal, and those lines all start with `$`.
 You don't need to type in the `$`s, they are there to indicate